johsteffens/beth/README.md

 <a name = "xoila"></a>
 ### Xoila
-Xoila is a meta language intended to reduce boilerplate coding.
+Xoila was initially a meta language conceived for beth to reduce boilerplate coding.
+Meanwhile it has grown into a full fletched (stand-alone) programming language.
-It allows expressing key aspects of reflections and perspectives in a well-readable, compact and simple style.

-The language is defined by the compiler [xoico](https://github.com/johsteffens/xoico).
+The language allows expressing key aspects of reflections and perspectives in a well-readable, compact and simple style.
+It is defined by the compiler [xoico](https://github.com/johsteffens/xoico), which is itself 100% coded in xoila.
 Xoico and Beth form an ecosystem.

-Xoila-code is embedded in c-code as non-parseable section, initiated by macro `XOILA_DEFINE_GROUP( <group-name>, <trait-name> )`.
+Xoila-code can be embedded in c-code as non-parseable section, initiated by macro `XOILA_DEFINE_GROUP( <group-name>, <trait-name> )`.
+Alternatively it used in dedicated files with extension *.x.

 Key components of the xoila language are `stamp`, `group` and `feature`.